The Sir Arthur Clarke Innovator’s Award Recipient

 Since joining NOVA in 2012, he has developed and contributed to more than 100 groundbreaking films and series including The Planets, Black Hole Apocalypse, Great Math Mystery, Einstein’s Quantum Riddle Eclipse Over America, Making North America, Hunting The Elements, Making Stuff, and Cyberwar Threat.

 His work has received the prestigious Alfred I. DuPont Columbia University Award, the AAAS Gold Kavli Science Journalism award, the Cine Golden Eagle and many nominations for the News and Documentary Emmy Award.

-Plan to hear Mr. Delany and our panel of Awardees at this year’s live event:
+Plan to hear Ms. Cort and Mr. Schmidt on our panel of Awardees at this year’s live event:

 Shape the Future